cmdcolin/oddgenes/README.md

 The centromere is generally a very repetitive part of eukaryotic chromosomes, and eludes standard sequencing and genome assembly techniques.

-Techniques have made progress in sequencing this regin https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000241
+Techniques have made progress in sequencing this region https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000241

 "Centromeres are marked by the histone H3 variant centromere protein A (CENP-A; also called centromere identifier [Cid] in Drosophila and centromeric histone H3 [CenH3] in plants), which is necessary and sufficient for kinetochore activity"